 Congratulations.
 You have decided to enrich your life through the practice of meditation.

 The benefits of meditating daily are numerous.
-Reducing depression, anxiety, and stress and improving relationships and focus being only a few of the many scientifically proven benefits.
+Reducing depression, anxiety, and stress.
+Also improving relationships and focus is only a few of the many scientifically proven benefits.

-At the beginning of my own practice, I felt overwhelmed at times by my own demands and discouraged by the lack of results.
-I began with the wrong kind of mentality, I had the wrong motives, and I was ill prepared, as a result, I lost interest in meditation for many years.
+At the beginning of my own practice, I felt overwhelmed at times.
+Through my own demands and discouraged by the lack of results.
+I began with the wrong kind of mentality.
+With the wrong motives, and being ill-prepared.
+As a result, I lost interest in meditation for many years.

-I eventually found my way back and with a new outlook and knowledge, I was able to begin a practice that is doable for me.
+I eventually found my way back with a new outlook and more knowledge.
+I was able to begin a practice that is doable for me.